MicrosoftDocs/power-platform/power-virtual-agents/guidance/project-getting-started.md

 “The session begins when a user topic is triggered and ends when one of these conditions is met—either the user’s questions are answered, or the conversation exceeds 60 minutes or 100 turns.”

-There are 3 main ways in which customers acquire PVA licenses:
+There are 3 main ways in which customers acquire Power Virtual Agents licenses:

 **Power Virtual Agents**